InfamousMusicify/Chains-Plus/README.md

      Can be Renamed or enchanted afterward, also works with plated elytras.
      but it wont transfer health attributes.

-Thannk you for checking out the pack!
+Thank you for checking out the pack!
 I hope you enjoy!
 Inspired by a Transaction in my other pack "Blockmart".